 Wednesday, June 2, 2010

-More shotgun shacks, Marys Alley, Vicksburg, MS
+More shotgun shacks, Marys Alley, Vicksburg, Mississippi

 Marys Alley is north of the Ford Subdivision and west of the railroad tracks that run approximately parallel to North Washington Street.
 As you can see in photographs 1 and 2 (taken on 6 April, 2008), this area has a problem: when the Mississippi river rises to slightly above flood stage, about 49 of 50 feet on the Vicksburg gauge, the terrain floods.
 Houses east of the railroad tracks are protected by the rail embankment, but the land drops off to the west, and there are no levees between this small residential area and the Yazoo River.
 At about the same time, the city has to close Chickasaw and Long Lake Roads and the Kings Point Ferry becomes inaccessible.

 The houses here are decades old, possibly from the 1930s or 1940s.
 Who knows why this area was developed then; I assume the land was cheap and an occasional flood was considered an accepted risk.
+It is also possibly that the area did not flood as often, and subsequent levee construction changed water patterns.

 Marys Alley (no apostrophe in the name) resembles a classic Southern "Court."
 Originally, houses probably lined both sides of the Alley, but now we only have the structures on the north side.
 Photograph 3 above is from January 31, 2010.